 Modern preaching, if well-intentioned, has, nevertheless, in practical terms, mistakenly reduced the scope of redemption to simply be about the Cross and forgiveness.
 But redemption is not just about the Cross.
 It is about the Cross and the the personal renewal which flows out of the Resurrection and the Living Savior.

 The authentic Gospel is not just about the Dying Christ and forgiveness.
 It is also about the Living Christ and His shared vitality within the believer.
 This is the completing means by which the profound redemptive changes which God envisions for every believer are effected.
 That is why Christ would say in John, chapter 15, "I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing."

 That first moment when we feel the cleanness of God's forgiveness wash over us is a wonderful thing.
 But, there is another moment after that one, on which everything also depends.

 It, too, is a moment which is absolutely indispensable to our redemption and to our true newness.
-It is that mystical moment of our personal Spiritual merger with Christ.
-In that merger resides our only hope of the true and thorough personal renewal and a consistently good heart government which God envisions for every believer.
+It is that mystical moment of our personal merger with Christ.
+In that merger resides our only hope of the true and thorough personal renewal and the consistently good heart government which God envisions for every believer.

 "Therefore, brethren, we are debtors--not to the flesh, to live according to the flesh.
 For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.
 For as many as are led by the Spirit of God, these are sons of God." - The Apostle, Paul from the Book of Romans